harshithseera/basicflow/README.md

 # BasicFlow

-Course repository for CS7.404 Digital Image Processing.
+Repository for the project carried out as part of CS7.404 Digital Image Processing at IIIT Hyderabad in the Monsoon '25 semester.

 ## Overview